 CAHPS data collection and reporting are already required of States for CHIP programs.
-For those States that already sample the Medicaid population and include the CCC Item Set, the measure may only require minimal modifications of existing data systems, as necessary, to analyze this question individually and to report it publicly rather than only to CMS.
+For those States that already sample the Medicaid population, the measure may only require minimal modifications of existing data systems as necessary to analyze this question individually and to report it publicly rather than only to CMS.
 States that do not sample the Medicaid population separately but sample the CHIP population should be able to use the same infrastructure and emulate the process.
-States that do not collect the CAHPS supplement for either population would need to include the CCC supplement or necessary questions on treatment and counseling to the surveys.
-States that do not collect CAHPS data for either population would need to build the infrastructure for data collection, analysis, and reporting or contract with an approved CAHPS vendor for data collection.
+States that do not collect CAHPS data for either population would need to build the infrastructure for data collection, analysis, and reporting, or hire an approved CAHPS vendor for data collection.

-For Medicaid programs that currently do not conduct CAHPS, structural guidance may be available through AHRQ, allowing programs to work with an approved CAHPS vendor to conduct their own survey.
+For Medicaid programs that currently do not conduct CAHPS, structural guidance is available through AHRQ, allowing programs to work with an approved CAHPS vendor to conduct their own surveys.
 States may also consider adding the two CAHPS questions to other survey instruments that they may use and reporting the results from those.
-There is no prohibition to doing so, and this could provide an alternate means of collecting and reporting the data that is less burdensome to those States.
+There is no prohibition on doing so, and this could provide an alternate means of collecting and reporting the data that would be less burdensome to those States.